omarambrosi/colab_utils/README.md

 # Colab Utils
-This directory contains functions that simplify and extend Colab intereaction with files and Pandas dataframes.
+This directory contains functions that simplify and extend the intereaction between Colab and files, Pandas dataframes and BigQuery.

 ## Functions
 * [csv_to_df](#csv_to_df)